 What’s the absolute best part of your summer gig?

-If I had to parcel out one theme, it would be active engagement in the nexuses between the law, technological innovation, and market forces.
+If I had to parse out one theme, it would be active engagement in the nexuses between the law, technological innovation, and market forces.
 The Chief Counsel’s Office ensures interns work directly with attorneys on active client matters.
 That level of engagement and tangible application brings real dimension to the legal skills we develop in the process.

 How are you working #ForJustice?